Find out everything about periodic tenancies, rolling contracts, renewals, and what to do when your AST’s minimum (fixed) term is about to expire.

 They will stay a tenant and will be entitled to remain in the property until evicted through the courts.

-Another worry landlords have is that if tenants stay in the property a long time, they will suddenly acquire extra rights, such the right to buy the property.
+Another worry landlords have is that if tenants stay in the property for a long time, they will suddenly acquire extra rights, such as the right to buy the property.
 This won’t happen, either.

 Landlords will almost always be entitled to evict tenants who remain living in the property after the fixed term has ended.
 The only circumstances where this is not the case is where the tenant has a protected tenancy under the Rent Act 1977.
 But no Rent Act-protected tenancies have been (or can be) created since January 1989, so this is not going to happen with a more recent tenancy.